george-hawkins/micropython-notes/tools-filesystem-and-repl.md

 mpfshell
 --------

-In the end I chose `rshell` as my main tool for interacting with MicroPython boards. [`mpfshell`](https://github.com/wendlers/mpfshell) is very similar feature-wise to `rshell` and I just looked at it briefly for comparison.
+In the end, I chose `rshell` as my main tool for interacting with MicroPython boards. [`mpfshell`](https://github.com/wendlers/mpfshell) is very similar feature-wise to `rshell` and I just looked at it briefly for comparison.

 To install:

     $ pip install mpfshell

-You have to leave out the `/dev` to connect to particular device:
+You have to leave out the `/dev` to connect to a particular device:

     $ mpfshell ttyUSB0
     Connected to esp32